8 Amazing Things To Do In Mauritius, Beyond Its Beaches

 Whenever one thinks of a beach holiday, Mauritius usually tops the list.
 But that’s not it, there’s more to this quaint paradise than just its breathtaking beaches!
-Read on as Alefiya Rashiq pens down a few of the places that you visit on your next holiday here (hint: these are not beaches)!
+Read on as Alefiya Rashiq pens down a few amazing things to do in Mauritius, points of interest, attractions and much more (hint: other than beaches of course)!

 When heaven was being created, this was probably the reference point.
 Tucked away in the Indian Ocean, off the southeast coast of Africa, Mauritius is an island nation that showers you with breathtaking panoramas, sun-kissed beaches and pure sparkling waters.
-But to make the most of this fabulous destination, explore these 7 amazing experiences and places.
+But to make the most of this fabulous destination, explore these 8 incredible experiences and things to do in Mauritius.

 #1 The Wildlife At Black River Gorges National Park

-The biggest national park in Mauritius, the Black River Gorges National Park is spread over 6,574 hectares in the Southwestern part of the nation.
+The biggest national park in Mauritius, the Black River Gorges National Park is spread over 6,574 hectares in the Southwestern part of the nation and is one of the most popular Mauritius attractions.
 Ideal for one-day excursions, you can spend the entire time looking out for flowering plants, endangered species of birds and the many exotic animals that call it home.
 Don’t miss out on the scenic vistas, rolling hills and waterfalls that will come your way as you move around the park.

-#3 The History At The National Museum & Eureka House
+#3 Visit The National Museum & Eureka House

 The Mahebourg National Museum takes you back to colonial times, when the Europeans ruled the country.
-Set within a magnificent French mansion, the structure displays an assortment of artefacts, paintings and archeological findings that showcase the country’s rich heritage and vibrant legacy.
-The Eureka House located in Moka, Central Mauritius, is also a very important historical attraction.
+Set within a magnificent French mansion, the structure displays an assortment of artifacts, paintings and archeological findings that showcase the country’s rich heritage and vibrant legacy.
+The Eureka House located in Moka, Central Mauritius, is also a very important historical attraction and a popular point of interest for tourists.
 Once home to several British and French aristocrats, it has now been converted into a museum.
-Historical enthusiasts will not be disappointed, because Mauritius even has a Photo Museum, a Sugar Museum and a Blue Penny Museum.
+It is one of the best things to do in Mauritius for Historical enthusiasts.
+Mauritius also even has a Photo Museum, a Sugar Museum and a Blue Penny Museum, a treat for all the history buffs.

 Built by French horticulturist Pierre Poivre, the Sir Seewoosagur Ramgoolam Botanical Garden is considered among the world’s finest botanical gardens.
 Admire the gorgeous pond of giant water lilies or set off to find out more about the many families of plants nestled within the garden.
 We recommend taking a guide along for better understanding.
-This visit will surely be a refreshing retreat!
+This visit will surely be a refreshing retreat and one of the amazing things to do in Mauritius!

 #5 The Horse Races At Champ De Mars